MakerSeldon/SimpleOpenVentilator/System/LowPressureManometer/README.md

 It is relatively easy to make a manometer, clear tubing and some water, but as I learned keeping the water out of the flow and in the tube is easy, but takes a bit of ingenuity.
 Mostly it just takes height.
 ![Simplified](simplifiedManometer.jpg)

+# TODO: Post most recent design.
+Down pipe removed.
+Clear tube in giant U. This way it can measure positive and negative from ambient pressure.
 ----------
 Reality
 ![Working Manometer](manometer_success.jpg)